-InfoSci Curriculum at College Park
+InfoSci Curriculum College Park

 The InfoSci degree requires a total of 120 credits, including 40 credits in General Education and 45 credits in the Information Science major.
 In addition to the ten core courses, 15 credits (five courses) of upper level major electives are required to complete the Information Science degree.

 Enrolled Students: be sure to consult the Undergraduate Academic Policies, Forms, & Handbooks.